 openSUSE can be configured to integrate into an existing Windows network.
 Your Linux machine then behaves like a Windows client.
 It takes all account information from the Active Directory domain controller, just as the Windows clients do.
-Learn more about this in Section 8.4, "Managing Windows Files" (page 165).
+Learn more about this in Abschnitt 8.4, "Managing Windows Files" (S. 157).